Nissan Silvia: Trim level designations

 The S13 Silvia was the first S-series car to use the J's, Q's, and K's designations for its different trim packages.
 These names are references to the face cards of English playing cards.

 The J's was the base model.
 The Q's model offered a slightly more refined experience and received electric options and an available LSD.
 The K's grade received the turbocharged CA18DET or SR20DET (depending on the year of manufacture) in addition to the options offered on the Q's.

-On top of the K's and Q's models, the Club and Diamond Selection packages came with specific options bundled together.
-For example, all K's Club Selections came with projector headlamps, a rear spoiler, and 15" aluminum wheels while all Q's models came out with automatic climate control.
+On top of the K's and Q's models, the Diamond Selection (released in 1990) and Club packages (released in 1992) came with specific options bundled together.
+For example, all K's Club Selections came with projector headlamps, a rear spoiler, and 15-inch aluminum wheels while all Q's models came out with automatic climate control.

-Late in the S13 Silvia's production, the J's base model trim was replaced with the new A's "Almighty" (or "Ace") base model trim in late 1992, and had a limited manufacturing run of fewer than 150 according to some sources.
-Trim-wise, the Almighty offered options not available on the J's (such as the 15" alloy wheels) but also not including all the standard features of the Q's (power windows and sunroof).
+Late in the S13 Silvia's production, the J's base model trim was replaced with the new A's "Almighty" (or "Ace") base model trim in December 1992.
+Trim-wise, the Almighty offered options not available on the J's (such as the 15-inch alloy wheels) but also not including all the standard features of the Q's (power windows and sunroof).
 The only available powertrain was the naturally aspirated SR20DE with a five-speed manual transmission, the same as on the Q's.

 At least three different headlight designs were used during the lifespan of the S13 Silvia, including triple projectors, dual projectors and square projectors (usually referred to as "bricks").